BiglySoftware/BiglyBT-plugin-autopilot/readme.txt

-Azureus AutoPilot 0.5.0
+BiglyBT AutoPilot 0.5.0
 http://azautopilot.sourceforge.net/

 WHAT IS AUTOPILOT
 =================================

-AutoPilot is a plugin module for the java BitTorrent client Azureus (http://azureus.sourceforge.net).
+AutoPilot is a plugin module for the java BitTorrent client BiglyBT (https://biglybt.com).

 AutoPilot manages seeding by allowing users to place individual ratio quotas on every torrent.
 Complimented by an advanced default & tracker override system, users may feel at rest knowing they are contributing back to their community exactly the amount desired.